Skip to content

 For · CISOs, security teams and IT departments at organisations with NIS2, DORA, ISO 27001 or SOC 2 obligations

 Tenable is the market leader in vulnerability management and exposure management.
-Its best-known product is Nessus — one of the most widely used vulnerability scanners worldwide — along with the enterprise platforms Tenable Vulnerability Management (formerly Tenable.io), Tenable Security Center, and the overarching Tenable One.
-For organisations with NIS2, DORA or ISO 27001 obligations, a toolset like Tenable has become virtually standard.
+Its best-known product is Nessus — one of the most widely used vulnerability scanners worldwide — alongside the enterprise platforms Tenable Vulnerability Management (formerly Tenable.io), Tenable Security Center and the overarching Tenable One.
+For organisations with NIS2, DORA or ISO 27001 obligations, a toolset like Tenable has become almost standard.

 The licensing model is based on the number of assets (IP addresses, cloud resources, identities).
-This sounds straightforward, but the counting is notoriously tricky: IoT devices, container instances and ephemeral cloud workloads can quickly drive up the asset count.
+This sounds simple, but the counting is notoriously complex: IoT devices, container instances and ephemeral cloud workloads can rapidly increase the asset count.
 Organisations that do not actively manage their asset inventory see their Tenable invoices rise year on year without a corresponding increase in security level.

 Procurement considerations

-• Scrub your asset inventory before every renewal
+• Clean your asset inventory before every renewal

-The main cost saver with Tenable is a clean asset inventory.
-Perform a scrub shortly before renewal: remove old hosts, inactive cloud resources and duplicate counts.
-In practice, 10-20% of assets can be cleaned up — directly impacting the licence price.
+The biggest cost saver with Tenable is a clean asset inventory.
+Perform a scrub just before renewal: remove old hosts, inactive cloud resources and duplicates.
+In practice, 10-20% of assets are usually removable — directly impacting the licence price.

 • Compare standalone products with Tenable One